-Fennel is a Mediterranean crop, which thrives in room temperature to cooler weather.
+Fennel is a Mediterranean crop, which thrives in temperate and cooler weather.
 For the best germination results, fennel seeds must be grown in darkness.
 The soil temperature should not exceed 90 degrees Fahrenheit, but the optimal temperature would be 70 degrees.

 Where Does Burma Spice Get Their Fennel Seeds?

-Our fennel comes from Northern California and Southern Oregon, where the cool year-round climate helps provoke rampant seed production.
+Our fennel comes from Northern California and Southern Oregon, where the cold year-round climate helps provoke rampant seed production.

 Fennel flowerheads can be seen navigating their way from coastal areas up into the adjacent hillsides.
 Each year’s harvest gives us plenty of options to choose from, so we are guaranteed to find the best samples for you.